 Sprint or iteration lasting 2 weeks

 Features fit inside a release.
 We need to plan out a release.
 To do adequate release planning we feature map.
 The features are sized and prioritized to determine how they lay out over our sprints.
-Features should be estimated in weeks, so I suggest a one to five week time frame.
+Features should be estimated in weeks, so I suggest a one-week to five-week time frame.

 Avoid using points on features.
 Once user stories are broken down, and story points applied, roll up the story points to the feature level.
 As a result, this will give you the truest “Feature complete percentage” as the team completes user stories in the feature.